 We want to thank you for your continued patience.
 As we are sure you can understand, we are living through extraordinary times, and have put a great deal of thought and care into making decisions that impact the safety of the community; this, unfortunately, takes time, especially given the ever changing nature of the pandemic.

 Resources & Information

-All organizers of events/gatherings, regardless of their purpose and size, have a responsibility to assess the risks associated with their event/gathering, and their ability to mitigate these risks.
-They are responsible for implementing measures to reduce the risk of infection among all those who participate in their activities (e.g. staff, performers, volunteers, attendees).
+All organizers of events/gatherings, regardless of their purpose and size, have a responsibility to assess the risks associated with their event/gathering, and their ability to mitigate these risks and act in accordance with all provincial and federal orders and public health guidelines.
+Organizers are responsible for implementing measures to reduce the risk of infection among all those who participate in their activities (e.g. staff, performers, volunteers, attendees).
 This includes management of lines or crowds at entrance and exit points and around the perimeter of the event space.

 Non-medical face coverings are mandatory on-campus and when in public indoor spaces in Niagara (and in many other places in Ontario) and are recommended when physical distancing (2m) is not possible.

 If you are planning an event indoors, it is important you understand how to wear face coverings effectively, and be able to help your event attendees to do so as well.

 It is important to know that face coverings/non-medical masks are not personal protective equipment (PPE).
 When worn properly, a face covering/non-medical mask is intended to protect others from the wearers infectious respiratory droplets.

 Face coverings/non-medical masks, are intended to limit the risk of the wearer exposing others to undetected illness or infection, including COVID-19.
 These masks are not regulated and are very different from medical surgical masks or N95 masks.
 Face coverings/non-medical masks do not provide complete protection from virus particles due to a potential loose fit and the materials used.